 What is chlorine?

-Chlorine is a very effective disinfectant used to kill bacteria in water.
-Like bromine or ozone, it recombines with bodily organic matter brought in by bathers (urine, saliva, feces, sweat, etc.) and forms harmful chemical contaminants (trihalomethanes, organochlorides, trichloramines, chloroform).
-Chloramides, among others, are particularly concentrated in the area ten centimeters above the water, just at the height of the nostrils and mouth of bathers.
+Chlorine is a highly effective disinfectant used to kill bacteria in water.
+Like bromine or ozone, it recombines with bodily organic matter brought in by swimmers (urine, saliva, feces, sweat, etc.) and forms harmful chemical contaminants (trihalomethanes, organochlorides, trichloramines, chloroform).
+Chloramides, among others, are particularly concentrated in the area ten centimeters above the water, right at the level of swimmers' nostrils and mouths.

-In other words, organic matter such as sweat or urine combines with chlorine to produce gases that are dangerous to health.
+In other words, organic matter such as sweat or urine combines with chlorine and produces gases that are dangerous to health.

 What are the risks?